Your Self Atlas

 What does the INFJ type mean?

 The Oracle unites empathy and vision.
 Reserved but intense, you sense what lies beneath the surface and are guided by a purpose.
-You want to improve the world and the people in it — with quiet conviction and a high ethical standard.
+You want to improve the world and the people in it, with quiet conviction and a high ethical standard.

 Can this type change?

-Traits tend to be stable, but they express themselves differently over life — and someone near the middle of an axis can shift.
-Use it as a starting point, not a fixed label.
+Traits tend to be stable.
+What changes is how they show up at different moments in life, and someone sitting near the middle of an axis can shift.
+Read it as a starting point, not a fixed label.

 Is this the MBTI?

-No. We use the generic 4-axis format, but with our own model and archetypes and — the main difference — on a continuous scale anchored in the Big Five.
+No. We borrow only the generic 4-axis format.
+The model and the archetypes are ours, and the scale is continuous and anchored in the Big Five, which is the main difference.
 No affiliation with the MBTI, a third-party trademark.

 Important.
 A 4-axis model anchored in the Big Five, on a continuous scale.
 It is not the MBTI® and is not affiliated with it.
 An estimate, not a diagnosis; it does not replace a formal psychological assessment by a licensed professional.